 |

-1. The in-depth definition of throughput rate
+1. Definition of throughput rate

 2. Key components in throughput rate